grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 keywords:
   - Hugo
   - shortcodes
+VARIABLE: test
 ---

 # Shortcodes

+Shortcodes are snippets you use in source files to calling built-in or custom templates.
-Shortcodes are predefined templates used for rendering snippets in Hugo.
+Shortcodes templates avoid the need for HTML in Markdown and ensure consistency across the documentation set.

-## Why use shortcodes?

-Markdown is limited in its ability to render complex elements.
-Although you might be tempted to insert HTML directly into content to make up for its limitations, you can instead use shortcodes to ensure consistency across the Grafana website.

 The following sections describe shortcodes available for use in Grafana Markdown files.
 To learn about other shortcodes, refer to the Hugo [shortcode documentation](https://gohugo.io/content-management/shortcodes/).

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
-The Grafana shortcode templates are defined in the `layouts/shortcodes` folder of the website repository which is only accessible to Grafana Labs employees.
+The website team maintains shortcode templates in the `layouts/shortcodes` folder of the website repository which is only accessible to Grafana Labs employees.
 To request custom shortcodes, [create an issue](https://github.com/grafana/writers-toolkit/issues).
-{{% /admonition %}}
+{{< /admonition >}}

 ## Admonition